defenseunicorns/zarf-package-software-factory/doc/backup-and-restore/external-services.md

 :construction: **This document is under construction**.
 Stay tuned for more details.

 Use this document to perform backup and restore of a cluster that uses external services for object storage and databases, such as Amazon's S3 and RDS.
+Since external services are being used it's not as easy as just backing up the whole cluster with Velero.
+Instead you'll need to configure and perform backup/restore on a service-by-service basis.

 ## GitLab